Palatines: Holy Roman Empire

-List of the Palatinates
+List of Palatinates

 Palatinate of Champagne

 King Lothar of France (954–986) gave Odo I, Count of Blois, one of his most loyal supporters in the struggle against the Robertians and the Counts of Vermandois, in 976 the title of count palatine.
 The title was later inherited by his heirs, and when they died out, by the Counts of Champagne.

 Palatinate of Bavaria

-Originally, the counts palatine held the County Palatine (around Regensburg) and were subordinate to the Dukes of Bavaria, rather than to the king.
+The counts palatine originally held the County Palatine around Regensburg and were subordinate to the Dukes of Bavaria, rather than to the king.
 The position gave its holder a leading position in the legal system of the duchy.